 - Interface with business and local community to increase the profile of both the Association and the human resources profession.

-Each Advisory Council is comprised of an executive and eight portfolios.
+Each Advisory Council is comprised of an executive and a number of portfolios.

 - Chair – leads the regional Advisory Council to fulfill the mandate of CPHR BC & Yukon.
 Plays a key role in planning, implementing and evaluating initiatives in their region.